Construction Loans

 • Utility connections

-• Site works beyond basic preparation
+• Site works, beyond cutting and filling site preparation

 The Impact of Variations